Employment

 - Know and understand the rules and regulations of chosen sport as well as USM's general policies.

-- Set program and seasonal goals for the long and short term and be able to pursue them until completion.
+- Set seasonal goals for the long and short term and be able to pursue them until completion.

-- Ability to set clear program standards and have all members of the program adhere to them.
+- Ability to follow clear program standards as set forth by the head coach and help all members of the program adhere to them.

-- Be a strong communicator to varying constituencies including, but not limited to: parents, players, athletic department staff, coaching staff, faculty, opponents, officials as well as media.
+- Be a secondary communicator to varying constituencies including, but not limited to: parents, players, department staff, coaching staff, faculty, opponents, officials, as well as media.

 - Be readily responsive to communication from the athletics office.

-- Organize all administrative aspects of the program including, but not limited to: media relations, directing assistant coaches, working with booster team parents to organize team events, and seasonal record keeping.
+- Assist head coach as directed in administrative aspects of the program including, but not limited to: media relations, directing assistant coaches, working with booster team parents to organize team events, and seasonal record keeping.

-- Attend performance meetings with Director of Athletics: pre- and post-season goals meetings as well as informal meetings throughout the season.
+- Attend performance meetings with head coach: pre- and post-season goals meetings as well as informal meetings throughout the season.

-- Communicate post game results and other noteworthy news items with the Assistant Athletics Director and Director of Athletics in a timely manner so they can be communicated through social media outlets (as appropriate for level of team).
+- Work with head coach to communicate post game results and other noteworthy news items with the Assistant Director of Athletics and Director of Athletics in a timely manner so they can be communicated through social media outlets.

 - Keep current on coaching trends in field and utilize professional development opportunities whenever appropriate.